Evident-Industrial/NDE_Open_File_Format/site/docs/versioning/version-4.0/transitioning-3.3-4.0/upgrade-json-setup.md

-A greater number of changes have been made to the JSON Setup dataset, especially within the groups object.
-Hence, we will go through modifications impacting each one of the higher level objects in the JSON file hierarchy which are represented below.
+Numerous changes have been made to the JSON Setup dataset, especially within the groups object.
+This page presents all the modifications impacting each one of the higher level objects in the JSON file hierarchy, which are represented below.
 Note that only the name of the dataEncodings object was updated to dataMappings at this level:

 === "4.0"